 Clients who subscribe to our performance reporting services typically receive written reports containing detailed quarterly and cumulative information on portfolio holdings and performance.
-Subscribers who also receive investment advisory services are typically informed annually when full due diligence or its equivalent has or has not been completed for a fund/manager in their portfolio.
-If we become aware of a materially adverse issue with an investment manager represented in our clients' portfolios, an automated notification is sent to the members of the relevant investment team and to each client invested with that manager, recommending a review of that holding.
+Subscribers who also receive non-discretionary advisory services are informed annually whether full due diligence or its equivalent has or has not been completed for a fund/manager in their portfolio.
+If we become aware of a materially adverse issue with an investment manager represented in clients' portfolios where we provide performance reporting, an automated notification is sent to the members of the relevant investment team and to each client invested with that manager, recommending a review of that holding.